dianip/brain-tumor-classification-cnn/README.md

 This project uses the [**Brain MRI Images for Brain Tumour Detection**](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection) dataset from Kaggle, created by Navoneel Chakrabarty (accessed on 15 July 2025).

+The images are stored locally in the `data/` folder, organised into:
+- `yes/`: MRI scans showing tumours
+- `no/`: MRI scans without tumours
+- `test image/`: Image used for final model testing

 ---

 ## Model Output

 The trained CNN model is saved here:
 [Download Model (.keras)](model/brain-tumor-classification-cnn_model.keras)